marlonmunoz/x-pense-app/README.md

 - Use the frontend interface to input your cash on hand, bank account balance, savings, expenses, goals and investements.
 - The application will calculate and display the total balance.
-- You can also manage your financial goals and track transactions through the backend API.
+- Set future goals with responsive progress bars that allows you to keep track until goal is met

 ## restfulAPIs